 Write permission on the target folder and share.

-If VMware vCenter Server is added to the backup infrastructure, an account that has administrator permissions is required.
-Instead of granting administrator permissions to the account, you can configure more granular permissions.
-For more information, see the Required Permissions document.
+If the vCenter Server is added to the backup infrastructure, an account that has administrative permissions is required.

 Microsoft SQL Server

 You require different sets of Microsoft SQL permissions in the following cases: